-The government of the Federal Democratic Republic of Nepal, has adopted a new policy to coherently and evidence-based regulate sales of alcohol products in the country of 26.8 million inhabitants.
+The government of the Federal Democratic Republic of Nepal, is planning to adopt a new policy to coherently and evidence-based regulate sales of alcohol products in the country of 26.8 million inhabitants.

-The core features of the new law are:
+The core features of the new draft alcohol policy include:

 - Total ban of alcohol advertisement, promotion and sponsorship.